Ahmed Abdelkader (footballer, born 1999)

-Ahmed Abdelkader (أحمد عبدالقادر; born 19 February 1999) is an Algerian professional footballer who plays as a goalkeeper for Algerian side Paradou AC.
+Ahmed Abdelkader (أحمد عبدالقادر; born 19 February 1999) is an Algerian professional footballer who plays as a goalkeeper.

 Club career

 Born in Brest, Abdelkader began his footballing career at the age of seven with local side Pilier-Rouge, where he played as a striker.
 He spent a year with professional side Stade Brestois, before moving to AS Brestoise, where he was converted to play as a goalkeeper due to his height.
 Having initially began training with them at the age of fourteen, Abdelkader signed with Guingamp in 2015.

 Abdelkader made his Guingamp II league debut against Dinan Léhon on 6 January 2018.
 After three years with Guingamp, and one appearance for the club's reserve team in the Championnat National 3, Abdelkader was released by the club.
 Following his release, he went on trial with English side Leicester City, but after this was unsuccessful, he moved to Cyprus, signing a three-year deal with Polis Chrysochous.
 In his first season, he totalled twenty-nine appearances in all competitions.

 Despite signing a three-year deal with Polis Chrysochous, he returned to England after one season, joining EFL League One side Sunderland, being assigned to the club's under-23 side.
 On joining, he stated that signing for Sunderland was "a simple decision to make", and that he had "a great chance to progress".
 Abdelkader made one appearance for Sunderland's U23 side, making his league debut against Reading U23s on 3 November 2019.

 At the expiration of his one-year deal with Sunderland, Abdelkader moved to Algeria, signing with Belouizdad.
 He made his league debut against NC Magra on 23 July 2021.
 However, after just two seasons with the club, in which he featured in eleven games, he was linked with a loan move to JS Kabylie in August 2022.

 After another full season with Belouizdad, Abdelkader moved to fellow Ligue 1 side US Biskra in September 2023.
 However, after only two weeks of training with his new team, he was left out of the squad for Biskra's match against Paradou AC due to issues with his registration.
 He start to play with Us Biskra in the second part of the Algerian league.
 He played 12 games with Biskra.